This article was updated on Oct. 4, 2018.

 Risk Contexts: Bigger Broader

-The consultancy EY produces a Global Mobility Effectiveness Survey intended to understand best practices and trends in how firms manage worker mobility more generally.
+EY produces a Global Mobility Effectiveness Survey intended to understand best practices and trends in how firms manage worker mobility more generally.
 EY points out that the issue likely reaches beyond simple employee safety to broader issues in talent management, compliance, tracking and repatriation.

 Keeping employees safe abroad will entail arduous work developing role-specific teams within your organization: HR, Chief Learning Officer, in-house counsel, CFO, in-country and contract resources may all be called upon.
 But the cost, both financially and in the investment of time, is small compared to the cost of endangering even just one of your employees working on foreign soil.